404pnf/opencourse/Foshan_China_Workshop/Lecture03FoshanPlannerFeedback_en.md

 Our direction is correct, but now should develop more detailed (less conceptual) plans.
 Suggestion that we pick individual sites and give more detail on them.

-Recently the Chinese cities have many concerns about the spatial quality and the thematic color of the city, how that has cultural implication to the character and the image (sienna = red, Beijing = grey; Paris = beige (sandstone)…So what color is Foshan?
+Recently the Chinese cities have many concerns about the spatial quality and the thematic color of the city, how that has cultural implication to the character and the image (Sienna = red, Beijing = grey; Paris = beige (sandstone)…So what color is Foshan?
 They haven’t figured that out yet, but they are concerned about the harmony on the basic color of the city to give a harmonious atmosphere to the color of the city (aka the image of the city).
 A color would allow the city to be harmoniously presented; it is a conclusive statement from the government and a clear projection of the city’s image.
 For example, in Nanjing, they had a web discussion asking for public opinions on what is the color of the city.

 The four thematic foci are very useful for the future development and strategic development, especially the transport and water because my focus is urban infrastructure.
 On transport: the ideas are good for the different modes, but I would like to remind you that transport is system thinking, so we need to expand the frame to a more global area, including connection with Guangzhou and an even broader regional/more extensive area…but integration of different modes is interesting and useful to us.
 Please further consider the interface between the systems.
 It is an emerging concern for us.
 We want to know how successfully the different modes can interface with each other.
 We think that will determine the future success of the system.
 Therefore, we would like a further investigation of the relationships of modes and of how people switch from one mode to another.
 We want to know how this is done.
 Foshan officials have visited many cities, they have looked at Denmark and at Manchester UK.
 Officials think these are good examples that they’ve seen for traffic interchanging, successfully integrating modes of traffic with “zero distance” from one mode to the next.
 The success of that comes in terms of efficiency and saving energy.
 All of this has not been considered sufficiently/properly in China.